tachiyomiorg/website/src/help/guides/source-migration.md

 ::::

 ::: c-tip Searching only pinned sources
-You can restrict global searching to pinned sources if you wish to declutter your search.</br>To do this, go to <Navigation item="more"/> → <Navigation item="settings"/> →  <Navigation item="browse"/> then toggle the **Only include pinned sources** setting.
+You can restrict global searching to pinned sources if you wish to declutter your search.</br>To do this, go to <NavigationText item="more"/> → <NavigationText item="settings"/> →  <NavigationText item="browse"/> then toggle the **Only include pinned sources** setting.

-Pin sources in <Navigation item="browse"/> using the <MaterialIcon icon="push_pin" /> pin icon next to the source name.
+Pin sources in <NavigationText item="browse"/> using the <MaterialIcon icon="push_pin" /> pin icon next to the source name.
 :::

 ## Migrating on TachiyomiJ2K